cpierce/programming-test/README.md

 5. Write something that you would feel comfortable shipping and maintaining.

 The code in the files are what I have written from scratch from the above project test.
-This allows you to see my skills in MySQL, PHP, CSS and HTML 5.
+This allows you to see my skills in MySQL, PHP, CSS ,Javascript, JQuery, and HTML 5.
 I took the liberty of optimizing the MySQL file from what it is here to better use indexes, etc.